ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 GFM (GitHub Flavored Markdown) is the supported markup language used in the osu!wiki.
 HTML use is **heavily** discouraged (and might have your pull request be denied)!

-GFM has a small amount of markup that **anyone** can learn it in less than a minute!
+GFM has a small amount of markup that **anyone** can learn it in about 3 mintues!
 However, do not expect a lot out of Markdown as it is intended to be used as a bare minimum markup language.

 ### Syntax